Teriks/TinkerRetroPie/README.md

 exits.
 Not even unpluging/repluging the keyboard will fix it but this work around will, you must reboot otherwise.

-In my images the tinker user has passwordless sudo rights, which is required for this workaround to work.
-If your setting up your own image just give your user the right to use sudo without a password, there is a few other quirks with **emulationstation** that this fixes as well.
+In the prebuilt images the "tinker" user has passwordless sudo rights for this particular service, which is required for this workaround to work.
+The installer script inside the generated tarball will set this up for you if you are installing on you own image.

 # Update RetroPie / Install more software